buzzer-re/Write-ups/2020/fireshell_ctf/CaaS/README.md

-# CaaS - Compile as a Service (100 points)
+# CaaS - Compiler as a Service (100 points)

 # Main porpuse

-Caas was a simple text editor with the button ```compile```, then the code is going to be sent to a server that will same the file and run ```gcc``` in it.
+Caas was a simple text editor with the button ```compile```, then the code is going to be sent to a server that will create a file and run ```gcc``` in it.

 # Solution

-It was no so difficult at all, i lose time trying to do some kind of RCE inside of it, but then i realized that i can try DoS the server with the ```#include``` (Sorry fireshell, i literally crash your server for a few minutes :D)
+It was no so difficult at all, i lose a lot of time trying to do some kind of RCE inside of it, but then i realized that i can try DoS the server with the ```#include``` (Sorry fireshell, i literally crash your server for a few minutes :D)

 ### Possible payloads